paulboivin/paulboivin/README.md

 ### [Tokyo Last-Mile Delivery Perfomance Analysis][5]

-For this project I processed 50,279 deliveries across five logistical hubs for a fictional logistics company with an overall failure rate of approximately 10% and an annual revenue impact of ¥5,985,600 under an attempt-weighted cost model and created a The revenue recovery model projects that would prevent an estimated 301 to 422 failed deliveries annually and recover between ¥358,405 and ¥502,481.
+For this project I processed 50,279 deliveries across five logistical hubs for a fictional logistics company with an overall failure rate of approximately 10% and an annual revenue impact of ¥5,985,600 under an attempt-weighted cost model and created a revenue recovery model that would prevent an estimated 301 to 422 failed deliveries annually and recover between ¥358,405 and ¥502,481.
 Note: this data was synthetically generated.

 ## All Projects Were Built With